 Without smartphones and watches, tablets, laptops, Netflix, giant TVs and emails pinging you constantly, when the lights went down, your grandparents probably went to bed and got a good, deep sleep!
 Now, we LOVE technology and believe it can enhance your lifestyle and productivity if used in the right way, but browsing social media until 11 pm isn’t one of them.
 Without adequate sleep, your body can’t make all the hormones it needs to fire up your metabolism and keep your system humming.

-The BUF philosophy is built on the principles of simple, traditional, nourishing food (grab some free recipes from the TOTALLY BUF program here) and regular, varied intensity exercise, without overdoing it.
+The BUF philosophy is built on the principles of simple, traditional, nourishing food, and regular, varied intensity exercise, without overdoing it.
 We don’t think you need to look right back to the caveman days, follow some weird shake diet, or exercise like a demon to get healthy.
 We really just want to help you embrace real food, fall in love with fitness, and feel connected to an incredible community that lifts you up and helps you to feel Beautiful, Unstoppable and Fearless.